SayantanRC/src_custom_initramfs/README.md

 > "/lib/modules/5.4/build"

 etc.
 The variable `init_mod_dir_name` can be set as any string like "IceCream", "MyInit" anything; but in the final `init` script, `insmod` will need to refer to the proper file paths.
-Example, if the value is set as "MojoJojo", in `init` script, insmod will need to be used as: <pre>insmod /lib/modules/<b>MojoJojo</b>/kernel/fs/ext4/ext4.ko</pre>
+Example, if the value is set as "MojoJojo", in `init` script, insmod will need to be used as: <pre>insmod /lib/modules/<b>MojoJojo</b>/kernel/fs/ext4/ext4.ko.xz</pre>
+If we are using the `init` file from this repository as a template, along with `module_list.txt` (check the next section), then we do not need to worry about inserting the modules as it will be done for automatically.

 ## Create the `module_list.txt` file
 If the above [automation](#automation-2) is used, then this file is already created.
 If not, we need to manually create this file under the initramfs root.